 The proposed amendment would delete a cross-reference to Minnesota Rules, chapter 4503, part 0200, subpart 4, which was repealed by the legislature in 2005.
 It is reasonable, and under Minnesota Statutes, section 14.05, subdivision 5, the Board is required to attempt, to delete an obsolete cross-reference to a subpart that no longer exists.
-Subpart 5 would be renumbered as subpart 4.

-PART 4503.0400 JOINT PURCHASES.
+PART 4503.0450 JOINT PURCHASES.

-Proposed addition of Minnesota Rules, chapter 4503, part 0400, subparts 1-3 fundraising event, it is important that each committee ensures that it does not inadvertently pay more than its share of any expenses, thereby resulting in a donation in kind to the other committee.
+Principal campaign committees are generally prohibited from making contributions to each other under Minnesota Statutes, section 10A.27, subdivision 9, paragraph (a).
+As a result, when principal campaign committees jointly purchase goods or services, such as when holding a joint fundraising event, it is important that each committee ensures that it does not inadvertently pay more than its share of any expenses, thereby resulting in a donation in kind to the other committee.
 A donation in kind is more commonly known as an in-kind contribution.